Ginger Meggs: Commemoratives

 In 1985, a postage stamp honouring Ginger or his creator was issued by Australia Post as part of a set of five commemorating children's books.

 On 1 July 2011, the Perth Mint released a commemorative 1oz Silver Australian $1 coin to celebrate the 90th anniversary of Ginger Meggs.
 The coin features an homage to James C. Bancks' 1945 Sunbeams Annual (Series 22) cover, which featured Ginger Meggs on the back of a kangaroo with his dog, Mike and his pet monkey, Tony.
 The obverse portrays the Ian Rank-Broadley effigy of Her Majesty Queen Elizabeth II, the 2011 year-date and is issued as legal tender under the Australian Currency Act 1965.

 The coin was designed by current Ginger Meggs cartoonist, Jason Chatfield.

 On 4 May 2021, to commemorate the 100th Anniversary of the first appearance of Ginger Meggs, a book was published by Penguin Random House.
-The 4-story novelisation was authored by Tristan Bancks, the great-grand nephew of Ginger Meggs creator, Jimmy Bancks, and was illustrated by current Ginger Meggs cartoonist Jason Chatfield.
+The 4-story novelisation was authored by Tristan Bancks, the great-grandnephew of Ginger Meggs creator, Jimmy Bancks, and was illustrated by current Ginger Meggs cartoonist Jason Chatfield.

 On 2 June 2021, to commemorate the 100th Anniversary of the first appearance of Ginger Meggs, The Royal Australian Mint released a series of commemorative Australian $1 coins with Ginger Meggs designs from 1921 and 2021.
 The obverse portrays the Ian Rank-Broadley effigy of Her Majesty Queen Elizabeth II, the 2021 year-date and is issued as legal tender under the Australian Currency Act 1965.

 On 7 September 2021, to commemorate the 100th Anniversary of the first appearance of Ginger Meggs, a series of stamps was released by Australia Post.
 Ginger Meggs appears not just in the stamp designs but also in a host of philatelic products, including a minisheet, stamp pack, first day cover, a maxicard set and two stamp and coin covers, housing coins produced by the Royal Australian Mint.